 There are no category bonuses and no restrictions.

 What to expect from the Citi Double Cash Card

-In addition to uncapped 2% cash back, you can gain peace of mind knowing you will be covered with Citi’s car rental insurance, travel accident insurance, and a 90-day return protection policy.
+In addition to uncapped 2% cash back (so long as you meet the conditions), you can gain peace of mind knowing you will be covered with Citi’s car rental insurance, travel accident insurance, and a 90-day return protection policy.

 Car Rental Insurance

 When you pay for a rental car with your Citi® Double Cash Card and decline the rental company’s collision loss/damage insurance, Citi will cover you for up to $100,000 toward the cost of repairs or the cash value of the car (whichever is less), should something occur during your rental period.